A practical introduction including talks, demonstrations and hands on training in the basics of this fascinating subject.

 Free parking on site.

-Graham Briggs and the team make a return to Barrow Hill to present another DVD show of preserved steam at work throughout Britain.
-A two part show with one part dedicated to steam on the main line, the other dedicated to steam on a wide selection of the country’s heritage railways.
+Graham Briggs and the team make another welcome return to Barrow Hill to present a DVD show of preserved steam at work throughout Britain, both on the main line and at many of the country's heritage railways.

 Entry by donation.